 Photo Credit: ThamKC, Shutterstock

-Here's the first thing that disproves it already; the site, independant-research.com, which placed the ad that the story was from CNN Nutrition (which of course is completely false) had been shut down already, and independent was misspelled with an 'a' instead of an 'e', at the end.
-Plus, a research made by QZ at the time showed up no one as 'Suzanne Pischner', the alleged author of the ad.
+Here's the first thing that disproves it already; the site, independent-research.com, which placed the ad that the story was from CNN Nutrition (which of course is completely false) had been shut down already, and independent was misspelled with an 'a' instead of an 'e', at the end.
+Plus, research made by QZ at the time showed up no one as 'Suzanne Pischner', the alleged author of the ad.

 There were three people involved in the alleged CNN story of April 2017, besides the interviewer 'Suzanne' (if she's even real), — Amanda Haughman, her friend Mark, and Melissa McCarthy (yeah, the 'Mike & Molly' actress with her own inspiring weight loss story).